 Q10 is the number of features that are equal to 1 in A and 0 in B.

-2.2.2 Feature learning
+2.2.2 Feature engineering

-Feature learning denotes the process of computing features with lower dimensions than the original dimensions.
+Feature engineering denotes the process of computing features with lower dimensions than the original dimensions.
 In this research, the diffusion component analysis (DCA) has been taken into account with the aim of learning and creating a low-dimensional vector representations for drugs and disease similarity matrices [15].
 This recently developed algorithm is a combination of network propagation method (random walk with restart) and dimensional reduction method, which is able to extract the topological properties of a network [16].

-Random walk with restart (RWR) is an algorithm for network diffusion that has been widely used to analyze biological network data [17-21].
-Unlike the conventional random walk method, RWR usung a predefined probability for restarting the process and returning to the initial node in each iteration.
+Random walk with restart (RWR) is an algorithm for network diffusion which has widely been used to analyze biological network data [17-21].
+Unlike the conventional random walk method, RWR is using a predefined probability for restarting the process and returning back to the initial node in each iteration.
 Therefore, RWR can take local and global topological connectivity patterns into account to utilize direct or indirect links in the network.
-RWR was applied to all five drug similarity matrices.
+RWR have been applied to all five drug similarity matrices.
 The results have given the topological information of the network.
-The dimensions of each matrix were similar to the dimension of the original matrix.
+Moreover, the dimensions of each matrix were similar to the dimension of the original matrix.

 2.2.3 Dimension reduction framework

-Diffusion probabilities obtained by the RWR process may not be completely accurate due to the relatively low quality and the high dimension of the biological data which is considered as something of a pitfall.
+Diffusion probabilities obtained by the RWR process may not be completely accurate due to the relatively low quality and the high dimension of the biological data which is considered as a pitfall.
 As a matter of fact, the lack of information or misinformation in the network has a considerable impact on the results of RWR [22].
-In addition, it is not appropriate to use high-dimensional data as the input features.
+In addition, using high-dimensional data as the input features it is not appropriate.
 To overcome this problem, the proposed method used a dimensional reduction technique, called DCA, to reduce the dimensions of the feature space and extract the fundamental topological properties of the diffusion probabilities.
 For instance, the probability assigned to the node j in the diffusion state of the node i is computed as follows.